reinasta/abac/README.md

-Second, Abac adopts natural language processing (NLP) functionality like part of speech (POS) tagging to improve on its word search, so that we can better distinguish between (and search for) words on grammatical grounds, rather than just based on string characters comparisons.
+Second, Abac adopts natural language processing (NLP) functionality like part of speech (POS) tagging to improve on its word search, so that we can better distinguish between (and search for) words on grammatical grounds, rather than just based on string comparisons.
 We can thus search for (and count and calculate percentages of) the prepositions, passive verbs, connectives, determiners, abstract nouns etc. in the text divisions of a markdown document.